jesuspradaalonso/phd/README.md

 - **artificial_datasets:** Script to generate the artificial datasets employed in the thesis experiments.

 - **DGNM:** Python code to run experiments corresponding to DGNM models (Experiment II).

+- **statistical_tests:** Python code to run statistical tests performed to validate the experiments carried out in the thesis.